 Thompkin’s Filling Station – This building was an actual service station once in use in East Boothbay, Maine.
 It contains vintage auto parts and parts catalogs.
 During this era service stations were for servicing cars and trucks and rarely sold food, snacks or coffee.

 Antique Engine Display – Featuring the “Otto” and other early twentieth century internal and external combustion engines.
 The large 5 ton engine was developed in the late 1800’s.
 The museum occasionally operates this engine at special events.
-Other sources of mechanical power include stationary steam engines, a Sterling cycle hot air engine and a variety of single cylinder stationary and marine gasoline engines plus more than 200 early outboard engines.
-UNDER RENOVATION ~ Opening 2017
+Other sources of mechanical power include stationary steam engines, a Sterling cycle hot air engine and a variety of single cylinder stationary and marine gasoline engines plus more than 200 early outboard motors.

 One Room Schoolhouse – This schoolhouse is a replica of the original, made famous by the children’s nursery rhyme “Mary Had a Little Lamb,” which is now on the grounds of the Wayside Inn in Sudbury, Massachusetts.
 The desks and school supplies are turn of the century.
 Desks were bolted to the floor and citizenship and conduct were emphasized.